sentientcucumber/dotfiles/README.md

 # Shellhead's dotfiles
 Miscellaneous dotfiles.
 A masterpiece in progress.
+Most of this is for my own reference for when I inevitably blow something important away and have no idea how I did it or where I got it from.

+### Font
+I use [Adobe's Source Code Pro] (http://sourceforge.net/projects/sourcecodepro.adobe/).
+It's the best thing since slice bread.

 ### Stow
 I use stow to try and keep things organized and synchronized between my system